-In another agreement with The Kingston Whig-Standard, CFRC broadcast the results of the Dominion general election as they were received at and relayed by telephone from the newspaper.
+In another agreement with The Kingston Whig-Standard, CFRC broadcast the results of the Dominion general election as they were received at and relayed by telephone from the local newspaper.
 On July 28, 1930, CFRC informed its listeners for miles around that the Liberals of Prime Minister William Lyon Mackenzie King had been defeated by R. B. Bennett's Conservative Party.
-This page from the 1930 log book shows that broadcast, which was the first time CFRC was officially on the air outside of the school term.
-Other occasional broadcasts include sports, lectures and Fall Convocation.
+This page from the 1930 log book shows that broadcast, which was the first time CFRC was officially on the air outside of the University’s academic term.
+Other occasional broadcasts at this time included sports, lectures and Fall Convocation.

-As CFRC was beginning to develop its listener base in Kingston, disaster struck.
+As CFRC was beginning to develop its listener base in Kingston, disaster struck the station.
 On June 6, 1933, a fire destroyed the interior of Fleming Hall and all of CFRC's equipment.
 This audio clip is a personal account by Betty Black-Allen, who watched the fire.

-After this devastating loss, Prof. Harold Stewart and some students re-built his 1931 transmitter, incorporating minor changes and, after negotiations by the University, Queen's Radio started receiving occasional feeds from the new Canadian Radio Broadcasting Commission station in Toronto.
+After this devastating loss to University Property and CFRC’s still hard-to-source and fund equipment, Prof. Harold Stewart and some students re-built his 1931 transmitter, incorporating minor changes and, after negotiations by the University, Queen's Radio started receiving occasional feeds from the new Canadian Radio Broadcasting Commission (CRBC) station in Toronto.
 This 2012 photo shows the restored Fleming Hall, with the copper wire aerial which was strung between masts on Fleming and Ontario Hall, and was removed in 1990.

 In 1936, Queen's and the Kingston Whig-Standard formed a business partnership to make CFRC a commercial station, though the University exercised some control over advertising content, particularly about patent medicines.
 For the next six years, Queen's Radio carried programs from the CRBC and then from its successor, the CBC trans-Canada network.
 CFRC personnel produced several daily news reports, using ticker-tape material from the news wires, local live music programs, and its own informative and uplifting talks by Kingstonians on many subjects.